Viki-coding/GAA_STORE/README.md

 We gained inspiration with the READ.me by watching the video 'Creating your README' on CI Chanel Lead Library on YouTube and also the video with Lane-Sawyer Thompson on CI Channel on YouTube.
 Thanks to the on-line tutor, Oisin and Alan for their expertise and ability to explain some of the 'challenges' I encountered.
 Thanks to our very supportive and positive facilitator Kay and my Kiwi mentor Dick Vlaanderen.
 Also found the webinar 'Community Q&A: How to Troubleshoot with Lane-Sawyer Thompson' very helpful approach to how to view looking at the site for bugs and methodically identifying issues.

-CI - Community Q&A: PP5 eCommerce Project FAQ's video with the accessor Lucy.
+CI - Community Q&A: PP5 eCommerce Project FAQ's video with the accessor Lucy Cudmore.

 ## Media/Images

 Images used from
 https://www.vecteezy.com and edited in canva.
 Elverys
+Torpey
+Coopers

 ## CONTENT

 Hurley size: https://learning.gaa.ie/sites/default/files/info_hurl_FINAL.pdf
 How to measure for a hurley and helmet content from: https://www.elverys.ie/pages/how-to-measure-for-a-hurley-buying-guide Hurley measure guide from: https://camogie.ie/files/Hurl%20Size%20Poster.pdf

 ## Legal & Ethical Compliance
 This project is for educational purposes only.